elastic/kibana/src/ui/public/flot-charts/API.md

 ## Plugins ##

 Plugins extend the functionality of Flot.
-To use a plugin, simply include its Javascript file after Flot in the HTML page.
+To use a plugin, simply include its JavaScript file after Flot in the HTML page.

-If you're worried about download size/latency, you can concatenate all the plugins you use, and Flot itself for that matter, into one big file (make sure you get the order right), then optionally run it through a Javascript minifier such as YUI Compressor.
+If you're worried about download size/latency, you can concatenate all the plugins you use, and Flot itself for that matter, into one big file (make sure you get the order right), then optionally run it through a JavaScript minifier such as YUI Compressor.

 Here's a brief explanation of how the plugin plumbings work: